-Dr Graham Hesketh, as a Data Scientist at Trilateral Research, is involved in the design and development of software and data science tools for public and private clients.
+Dr Graham Hesketh is a Senior Data Scientist at Trilateral Research, is involved in the design and development of software and data science tools for public and private clients.
 He is active in all aspects of data curation and management across the data lifecycle and contributes to project proposals, research, and report writing in data analysis, data visualization, cloud computing, big data and machine learning.

 At Trilateral, he has designed and built, among other analytics tools, a machine learning web app that predicts air pollution from noise pollution collected on a smartphone, a deep learning entity resolution tool for database management and a research collaboration network visualization system built on the OpenAIRE database.

 Other personal projects include social media analysis with Twitter (Clustering, topic/sentiment analysis), an electoral swing predictor (Gradient Boosted Regression), a probability to vote predictor (Logistic Regression), a house price predictor (Random Forests), and a likely party to vote for predictor (Neural Network).